Northeast 2019 Legalization Notebook: Wait ‘Til Next Year

 This article was originally posted on May 19.
 It has been updated.

 While Western states tweak their marijuana legalization programs, Northeast states face a quagmire with legislatures reluctant to move in a sensible direction regarding recreational cannabis.
 Massachusetts has set the trend for tax and regulation and Maine is finally following their neighbor’s lead with plans for commercial sales soon.
-Here’s what’s happening in the five other Northeast states:
+Both states did so via the ballot initiative process.
+Here’s what’s happening in the other five Northeast states:

-After Senate Bill 2703 was tabled for lack of votes in the Democrat-controlled legislature in late March, there has been hopes of finding the votes and getting the New Jersey Marijuana Legalization Act on the floor in Trenton.
-But despite support from Democratic Gov. Phil Murphy, that’s not going to happen in the current session.
+After Senate Bill 2703 was tabled for lack of votes in the Democrat-controlled legislature in late March, there were hopes of finding the votes and getting the New Jersey Marijuana Legalization Act on the floor in Trenton.
+But despite support from Democratic Gov. Phil Murphy, that didn’t happen in the spring legislative session.

-There’s better news in the Nutmeg State, where House Speaker Joe Aresimowicz and Senate President Pro Tem Martin Looney are working to combine multiple bills, send it to the Democratic caucus and then get a floor vote before the session ends on June 5.
-Democratic Gov. Ned Lamont says he would sign a legalization bill if it comes to his desk.
+For awhile, there was better news in the Nutmeg State, where House Speaker Joe Aresimowicz and Senate President Pro Tem Martin Looney were working to combine multiple bills, send it to the Democratic caucus and then get a floor vote before the session ended on June 5.
+That didn’t happen.
+Democratic Gov. Ned Lamont said he would sign a legalization bill if it came to his desk.

 The Green Mountain State’s legislature legalized recreational marijuana in 2018, but declined to allow for a commercial market.
 In March, the State Senate moved to rectify that with plans for sales to begin in 2021.
 However, on May 14, House Speaker Mitzi Johnson said there weren’t enough votes for the bill to pass and pushed it off until January.